TheTarados/AssDeb/ReadMe.md

 The only menu in the bar on the top of the window is the file menu which lets you:
 - Open a file, in which case its content will show in the text area.
-- Save a file, in which case the content of the text area can be written to a file.
 - Close the file.
 This will clear the text area and reset the auto-save path.
+- Save a file, in which case the content of the text area can be written to a file.
+- Select a language, which is a WIP feature to support more than ArmV4.
+- Generate the Hex of the current code and put it in your clipboard.

 This auto-save is a feature where, upon saving to a file or opening a file, any change done to the text area will impact the file you last opened/saved to.
 Closing the file will thus stop this synchronization.